self-actuated/docs.actuated.dev/docs/expose-agent.md

 ## Expose the agent's API over HTTPS

-The actuated agent serves HTTP, and must be accessible by the actuated control plane.
+The actuated agent serves HTTP, and is accessed by the Actuated control plane.

 We expect most of our customers to be using hosts with public IP addresses, and the combination of an API token plus TLS is a battle tested combination.

-For anyone running with private hosts, OpenFaaS Ltd's inlets product can be used to get incoming traffic over a secure tunnel
+For anyone running with private hosts within a firewall, a private peering option is available for enterprise companies, or our inlets network tunnel can be used with an IP allow list.

 ## For a host on a public cloud

 If you're running the agent on a host with a public IP, you can use the built-in TLS mechanism in the actuated agent to receive a certificate from Let's Encrypt, valid for 90 days.
 The certificate will be renewed by the actuated agent, so there are no additional administration tasks required.

+The installation will automatically configure the below settings.
+They are included just for reference, so you can understand what's involved or tweak the settings if necessary.

 ![Accessing the agent's endpoint built-in TLS and Let's Encrypt](images/builtin-tls.png)
 > Pictured: Accessing the agent's endpoint built-in TLS and Let's Encrypt